What to do when you hate dating?

 Renée Suzanne is a coach for smart, successful women who want to find love.
 She helps women go from heartbroken to happily-married.
 She believes that true love is possible for anyone who’s willing to create the conditions in her life for it to flourish.
 She’s been featured in The Huffington Post, Glamour, and Tiny Buddha.
 When she’s not saving women’s love lives you may find her curled up on the couch with a glass of wine and a good book or out on a hike with her husband.

-Her books are available on Amazon
+are available on Amazon.
+She also

-Watch over 100 inspiring videos on her YouTube channel
+has over 100 inspiring videos on her YouTube channel

 Want more love in your life?
 Check out her free audio course at